MCox-MDIBL/MCOX_MDIBL_Tools-and-Resources/README.md

 This is the repository in which Matthew Cox has stored various tools and resources available as scripts, worksheets, or R markdowns.
 These tools are useful for bioinformaticians and data analysts within molecular and biomediacal research.
+If you find any of these tools to be beneficial to your research, or if you find nuances which are undefined or broken, please let me know!

+My email: mcox@mdibl.org

 Files of Note:
 qRT-PCR analysis automation worksheet: Excel workbook